TsutomuNakamura/BackupMediawiki/README.md

 This is a script to backup your Mediawiki that is constructed by MySQL or Maria DB.

 # Requirement
-python3
+* python3
-MySQL or MariaDB (Required mysqldump)
+* MySQL or MariaDB (Required mysqldump)
-Linux (This script is tested on Linux of distro Fedora22)
+* Linux (This script is tested on Linux of distro Fedora22 and Fedora23)

 # Setting
 Open and edit default.yaml for your environment.